bigdata-ue/vision/docs/source/job-management.rst

 .. code-block:: console

-  $: sbatch my-job-script.sh
+  $ sbatch my-job-script.sh
   Submitted batch job 439

-In this example, the job was submited with the id 439.
+In this example, the job was submitted with the id 439.

 Cancel a job
 ^^^^^^^^^^^^